jtambe/tech-talks/hello-dromedary/README.md

 ## 4. Integrate Travis CI

 #### Register for Travis CI
   Travis CI is a continuous integration service that is free for open source GitHub repositories.
 If you don’t already have an account, go to [https://travis-ci.org/](https://travis-ci.org/) and register with your GitHub account.
-Travis CI will watch your GitHub repositories and can be configured to build/deploy your projects when they recieve new commits.
-After registering, head to travis-ci.org/profile and toggle on your fork of the Dromedary repository.
+Travis CI will watch your GitHub repositories and can be configured to build/deploy your projects when they receive new commits.
+After registering, head to travis-ci.org/profile and toggle your fork of the Dromedary repository to "on".
 If you don't see your repository, trying clicking "Sync Account"

 #### Install Travis CLI
-  The following will install Travis Client, a command line utility for Travis CI (requires Ruby, see Ch.
-2).
+  The following will install Travis Client, a command line utility for Travis CI (requires Ruby).
 This client provides many tools for monitoring and managing Travis CI jobs.
 Refer to [https://github.com/travis-ci/travis.rb#installation](https://github.com/travis-ci/travis.rb#installation) for more help with installing Travis CLI.

   ```
   gem install travis -v 1.8.5 --no-rdoc --no-ri